 Could you use a few more healthy snacking ideas?
-We have 6 tips.
+We have 6 tips to get you started.

 1. Consider “calorie density.“